Hubble reveals complex multi-scale structure in the edge-on protoplanetary disk IRAS 23077+6707: Conclusions and summary

 \item A strong east–west brightness asymmetry is observed, with the western lobe being 6.5--$14.3\times$ brighter than the eastern one.
 This primarily reflects the disk’s ${\sim}80^\circ$ inclination, with additional wavelength dependence due to forward scattering and extinction.

 \item The disk shows a clear wavelength-dependent vertical structure, with the dark lane and overall vertical extent decreasing toward longer wavelengths.
-This trend may result from opacity effects or true dust settling; however, comparison with radiative transfer models indicates that the current SMA and NOEMA data lack the resolution needed to distinguish between these scenarios.
+This trend may result from opacity effects or true dust settling; however, comparison with radiative transfer models indicates that the available millimeter data lack the resolution needed to distinguish between these scenarios.
+A further limitation is the absence of resolved mid-IR observations, where intermediate-sized grains provide valuable constraints on vertical disk structure.
+Together, these factors prevent a definitive discrimination between the modeled scenarios.
+Future mid-IR imaging with JWST, and millimeter imaging with e.g., the ngVLA, would fill this wavelength gap and provide sufficient angular resolution toward improving vertical structure constraints for IRAS23077.

 \item The HST imaging reveals filamentary structures extending up to ${\sim}10''$ above the northern side of the disk, with no southern counterparts.
 This intrinsic asymmetry suggests structural or illumination differences in the surrounding material.